 In some cases, angioplasty or surgery may be necessary to treat peripheral artery disease that's causing claudication:

 - Bypass surgery.
-Your doctor may create a path around the blocked artery using either a blood vessel from another part of your body or a synthetic vessel.
-This technique allows blood to bypass the blocked or narrowed artery.
+The surgeon creates a path around the blocked artery using either a healthy blood vessel from another part of the body or a synthetic one.

 Lifestyle and home remedies

 - Eat a healthy diet.
-A heart-healthy diet low in saturated fat can help control your blood pressure and cholesterol levels, and that can lower your risk of atherosclerosis.
+A heart-healthy diet low in saturated fat helps control blood pressure and cholesterol levels.

 Careful foot care

-Poor blood flow can postpone or prevent proper healing and increases the risk of infection.
+Poor blood flow can delay or prevent proper healing.
+It also increases the risk of infection.
 Follow this advice to care for your feet:

 - Wear well-fitting shoes and thick, dry socks.